mariemkobbi/IoT_Spirulina/README.md

-the current script is missing the camera implementation
+the uploaded script is missing the camera implementation